 - Audio systems for public announcements.

-For use in Scotland, Section 5 of the Non-Domestic Technical Handbook refers to Scottish Health Technical Memorandum (SHTM) 2045 for guidance on designing for noise in hospitals and healthcare facilities.
+For use in Scotland, although Section 5 of the Non-Domestic Technical Handbook refers to Scottish Health Technical Memorandum (SHTM) 2045 Design Considerations - Acoustics (2001), guidance on designing for noise in hospitals and healthcare facilities is actual provided in SHTM 08-01

 Sound insulation requirements for commercial buildings are covered generically in BS 8233.